gse06026/HKT_MS_Obitus/README.md

     *   Upload these files via the 'Manage files for code interpreter' option in the Agent's 'Actions' settings.
 5.  **Instructions:** Configure the Agent's 'Instructions' (system prompt) similar to the content in `config/agent_instructions.md`.
 Ensure guidelines for using knowledge sources and Code Interpreter are included.
 6.  **Actions:** Enable the 'Code Interpreter' action in the Agent's 'Actions' settings.
-7.  **Testing:** Use the Azure AI Studio Playground to test the agent's responses to various queries related to the knowledge base and data analysis tasks.
+7.  **Testing:** Use the Azure AI Foundry Playground to test the agent's responses to various queries related to the knowledge base and data analysis tasks.

 **Note:** This repository contains the configuration files and knowledge assets, not the deployed Azure resources themselves. **Do NOT commit any API keys or sensitive credentials.**